IBD BlenThis page contains information on IBD Blen for veterinary use.

 10. Do not provide additional drinking water until all the vaccine is consumed.

-Drinking Water Vaccination Using Proportioner Application: Drinking water vaccination is recommended for healthy chickens seven to fourteen days of age.
+Drinking water vaccination is recommended for healthy chickens seven days of age or older.
 Several types of medicator/proportioners are commercially available.
-Set proportioner to deliver one ounce (30 mL) of vaccine concentrate per one gallon (3.8 liters) of water.
+Set proportioner to deliver one ounce (30 ml) of vaccine concentrate per one gallon (3.8 liters) of water.

 1. Remove all medications. sanitizers and disinfectants from the drinking water 72 hours (three days) prior to vaccination.